kintone-labs/kintone-ui-component/docs/document/website/versioned_docs/version-1.8.0/guides/table-readonly-table-customization.md

 ---

 ## Overview
-This article explains how to utilize and customize the Table, ReadOnlyTable component and the usage difference between them.<br>
+This article explains how to utilize and customize the Table, and ReadOnlyTable components and the usage difference between them.<br>
 We assume the following scenario:
 1. Table and ReadOnlyTable usage difference
 2. Table and ReadOnlyTable: Create simple one